-Health Services, Disability Services, Counseling Services, Wellness Programs, Sexual Violence Education and Advocacy, Religious and Spiritual Life
+Health Services, Accessibility Services, Counseling Services, Wellness Programs, Sexual Violence Education and Advocacy, Religious and Spiritual Life

 Student Health Services, located on campus in Warnshuis Health Center, is a licensed outpatient clinic attending to the immediate primary health needs of all matriculated Connecticut College students.
 The service is staffed by nurses, nurse practitioners and a consulting physician.
 The services aim to help maintain body and mind and encourage lifelong healthy habits.
 All professional services are delivered with attention to confidentiality.
 In the event of a serious illness or injury, parents or guardians will be notified at the discretion of the staff.

 Student Health Services coordinates a variety of health-related services and programs from urgent visits to primary care (including gynecological care) to immunizations and allergy injections.
 Routine laboratory tests are available on site and prescription delivery from a local pharmacy is offered.
 Services also include health promotion programs and information; eating disorder information and referral; and substance-abuse evaluations and referrals.
 Common prescription medications are offered on site at a cost and charged to a student’s account.
 Some over-the-counter medications are free.